Board of Education Policy for High Ability Learners

 4th and 5th Grade

-Students who have been identified for the HAL program have the opportunity to participate in academic enrichment activities that align with and extend the district curriculum in the areas of literacy and math.
-The program includes opportunities to explore advanced content while applying critical thinking, creative problem solving, and independent thinking skills and strategies.
-Academic competitions are conducted in cooperation with grade-level teachers.
+Programming for students formally identified for HALE includes academic activities that align with and extend the district curriculum in literacy and math.
+The HALE program provides opportunities to explore advanced content while applying critical thinking, creative problem-solving, and independent thinking skills and strategies.

 Middle School

-The goal of the middle school HAL program is to recognize each student’s unique characteristics and create expanded learning experiences for each student.
-The program provides appropriately challenging educational experiences that will encourage students to learn, challenge themselves, and contribute positively to society.
-HAL teachers and classroom teachers collaborate to provide various forms of services to identified students including classroom differentiation, classroom collaboration, seminars/independent studies, and competitions.
+The goal of the middle school HALE program is to recognize each student’s unique characteristics and create expanded learning experiences for each student.
+The program provides appropriately challenging educational experiences that encourage students to learn, challenge themselves, and contribute positively to society.
+HALE teachers and classroom teachers collaborate to provide various services to identified students, including classroom differentiation, seminars, and competitions.

 High School